One in three workers have experienced domestic violence, and for many, the violence follows them to work.

 “[I] lied about injury and absence due to fear and not able to admit to abuse at that time.”

-Unions also act as a bridge for domestic violence victims for reaching support.
-They also make sure that employers follow violence legislation, support victims in making a safety plan and help victims approach management with specific workplace accommodations such as time off.
+Unions also act as a bridge for people experiencing domestic violence for reaching support.
+They also make sure that employers follow violence legislation, support workers who are targeted by abuse in making a safety plan, and help people experiencing abuse approach management with specific workplace accommodations such as time off.

 Many collective agreements contain clear language about workplace violence.
 Today, unions are working to add new language that addresses domestic violence as a workplace issue.

 This new language includes supports like:

 It can be challenging for members to speak up when they see warning signs of domestic violence at work.
 This is why it’s vital that unions take the initiative to address domestic violence at work by building awareness and making it a bargaining priority.
 This is how unions send a message to the members that they can trust their union, and that help is at hand.